UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

-Basic philosophy, objectives, concept and principles of extension.
+Basic philosophy, objectives, concept, and principles of extension.
 Different Methods adopted to educate farmers under rural conditions.
-Generation of technology, its transfer and feedback.
-Problems and constraints in transfer of technology.
-Animal husbandry programmes for rural development.
+Generation of technology, its transfer, and feedback.
+Problems and constraints in the transfer of technology.
+Animal husbandry programs for rural development.

-1.3 Bovine Anatomy- Regional Anatomy: Para-nasal sinuses of OX- surface anatomy of salivary glands.
-Regional anatomy of infraorbital, maxillary, mandibuloalveolar, mental and cornual nerve block.
-Regional anatomy of paravertebral nerves, pudendal nerve, median ulnar and radial nerves-tibial,fibular and digital nerves-Cranial nerves-structures involved in epidural anaesthesia-superficial lymph nodes-surface anatomy of visceral organs of thoracic, abdominal and pelvic cavities-comparative features of locomotor apparatus and their
+1.3 Bovine Anatomy- Regional Anatomy: Paranasal sinuses of OX- surface anatomy of salivary glands.
+Regional anatomy of infraorbital, maxillary, mandibular alveolar, mental, and corneal nerve block.
+Regional anatomy of paravertebral nerves, pudendal nerve, median ulnar and radial nerves-tibial, fibular and digital nerves-Cranial nerves-structures involved in epidural anesthesia-superficial lymph nodes-surface anatomy of visceral organs of thoracic, abdominal and pelvic cavities-comparative features of locomotor apparatus and their

 1.5 Pharmacology and therapeutic drugs Cellular level of pharmacodynamics and pharmacokinetics.
 Drugs acting on fluids and electrolyte balance.
-Drugs acting on Autonomic nervous system.
-Modern concepts of anaesthesia and dissociative anaesthetics.
+Drugs acting on the Autonomic nervous system.
+Modern concepts of anesthesia and dissociative anesthetics.
 Autacoids.
 Antimicrobials and principles of chemotherapy in microbial infections.
 Use of hormones in therapeutics-chemotherapy of parasitic infections.
 Drug and economic concerns in the Edible tissues of animals-chemotherapy of Neoplastic diseases.
-Toxicity due to insecticides, plants, metals, non-metals, zootoxins and mycotoxins.
+Toxicity due to insecticides, plants, metals, non-metals, zootoxins, and mycotoxins.

 2. Animal Diseases :

-2.1 Etiology, epidemiology pathogenesis, symptoms, postmortem lesions, diagnosis, and control of infectious diseases of cattle, sheep and goat, horses, pigs and poultry.
+2.1 Etiology, epidemiology pathogenesis, symptoms, postmortem lesions, diagnosis, and control of infectious diseases of cattle, sheep and goats, horses, pigs, and poultry.